REFERRAL SYSTEM – DISPATCHING RULES

 a).
 Local 11 is on a Daybook system.
 All applicants who are currently registered on the out of workbook, must sign the DAY BOOK by 8 A.M. each and every day they want to be available for work.

-• To sign the Daybook in person you must sign the clipboard at the Dispatch counter before 8am; print your name & card number.
+- To sign the Daybook in person you must sign the clipboard at the Dispatch counter before 8am; print your name, card number or last four digits of your social security number.

-• This is YOUR responsibility; if for any reason you fail to make yourself available before 8am we will NOT be able to dispatch you, even if we have unfilled job calls.
+- This is YOUR responsibility; if for any reason you fail to make yourself available before 8am we will NOT be able to dispatch you.

 b).
 Window dispatching will commence at 8:30 A.M.